Go Green With Minimalism

 Reduce, reuse, recycle.
 It's the mantra of eco-conscious people everywhere.

-Great idea, except that most of us approach the concept backwards.
+Most of us approach the concept backwards.

 The next "R" in people's minds is "reuse."
 Many people reuse.
 There's a whole design aesthetic called "upcycling," in which you reuse junk to make other junk, like a "decorative" wreath made from an old garden hose (I'm not kidding), an earring holder made from a painted box grater, and shoe storage made with extra-large PVC pipe (you have to buy the pipe at the hardware store, so it's not really a "reuse," even though the project is considered "upcycling").

 Now, I'm all for reusing old furniture (which might call for new paint or slipcovers).
 I wash and reuse glass jars to store nuts, raisins, tea bags, car wash quarters, a mending kit, and more.
 I've been known to make a tote bag out of old jeans and dust cloths out of old tee shirts.
-I wouldn't hesitate to buy a refurbished car, bicycle, computer, phone, washing machine, Vitamix blender, or musical instrument.
+I wouldn't hesitate to buy a refurbished car, bicycle, computer, phone, washing machine, or musical instrument.

 But to me, buying someone's castoffs at a thrift store or flea market so I can fashion one more thing to hang on my wall, or to display a jumbo collection, doesn't make sense.
 Isn't "Junk Chic" just another excuse for shopping, another way to add to the clutter in my home?